Jun 20, 2017 by Ashley Hoffmann, Ecwid Team

 With newfound sales success, a few accidents are bound to happen.
 I asked if there had been any bumps and, if so, how they recovered.

 I had 5 potentially very unhappy customers, Sharon lamented.
 I called all of them personally, asked for forgiveness and helped them find alternatives.
-Through the process, I learned really quickly how to use Ecwid combinations!
+Through the process, I learned really quickly how to use Ecwid variations!

 Proactive customer service in online sales is incredibly effective.
 By reaching out quickly and taking ownership of the mistake they were able to secure stronger relationships and instill trust with their new online customers.